Montana-Media-Arts/MART500/README.md

 	- Introduction
 	- Literature Reviews
 	- As much else as you would like to include...
-- All work due by next Wednesday, November 11th.
+- All work due by Sunday, November 15th @ midnight.

 ## Week 13